-You won't find a more relaxing way to see and experience coastal Norway than onboard a cruise ship.
-It's a hotel room on the move, giving you all the comforts of home, while at the same time letting you take in the joys of Norway's long coastline.
+You won’t find a more relaxing way to see and experience coastal Norway than on board a cruise ship.
+It’s a moving hotel room that gives you all the comforts of home and lets you take in the joys of Norway’s long coastline.

 We want you to be happy in Norway, and enjoy your time here as much as you possibly can.
 Happy guests come back, and before you know it we have made friends for life.
 Makes sense, then, to share our best tips to make your stay a good one.